Find exchange courses

 It is important to check your timetable and program structure to see if two or more courses overlap.
 Clashes in lab sessions and exercises are generally not a problem.

 Courses at other faculties

 Lund University offers more than 300 courses taught in English across a wide range of subjects that are suitable for exchange students.
-Please note that 15 credits are required to study 15 credits at LTH if you are doing your exchange with us.
+Please note that you are required to study 15 credits at LTH if you are doing your exchange with us.

 Special Area Studies

 Exchange students can apply for “Special Area Study” (SAS) courses in subjects such as Swedish culture and society, European studies, regional courses and global issues of contemporary interest.